Krillh/Airzlinshire/Peoples/Reproduction.md

 There are other traits specific to each
 ### Giants

+### Warriors
+The shell of [[Warriors]]' eggs are hard, unlike most other species', and resembles a stone.
 ### Fayons
 [[Fayons]] as host parents are the most likely species to have a [[Genetic Traits#Species Trait Transfer|species trait transfer]].
 This means that fayons are generally the most diverse species trait-wise.
 This is compounded by the fact that many fayons prefer inter-species reproduction.
+### Survivors
+Survivors have harder shells on their eggs.
+The shell is almost like leather.
 ### Humans
 When another species is the host parent with a [[Humans|human]], there is a random chance that the fetus will be human instead of the species of the host parent.
-This happens in about 4% of inceptions across the board but is most common with [[Survivors]].
+This happens in about 8% of inceptions across the board but is most common with [[Survivors]].